 You may tell me that being in New York City puts me at higher risk of terrorism because it’s a known target and has a track record of incidents, but I’ll remind you that there are eight million people living here, and that makes it incredibly unlikely I will be the victim if one or even 100 people are targeted.

 Let’s say you, on the other hand, live in a town of only 50,000, and some incident like a bad storm or a random act of violence occurs.
 Do you see where I’m going with this?
 It’s all a scale that makes the risks involved in simply being alive somewhat equal wherever we are.

 Neither of us should hunker down in our panic rooms and spend the rest of our lives in “safety.”
 That’s not life, and we’re not unsafe being outside or visiting parts of the world that see problems we don’t have at home.

 They’re just different problems and, while other areas may have problems you and I don’t have, they also lack problems we do have.
 It’s a tradeoff that levels the field, and that’s a big part of why I feel safe almost everywhere I go.
 I may be more likely to encounter a tsunami in Thailand than at home in New York, but I’m more likely to be shot in New York than I am in Thailand.
 Ultimately, the safety lottery has roughly the same odds wherever I find myself.
 It’s only the type of incident that changes based on my location, not my level of risk.

 Finally, I’ll leave you with a quote you’ve likely heard before, but it bears repeating because it’s perfectly apropos here, especially if you still think your home is the safest place to be.

 “A ship in harbor is safe, but that is not what ships are built for.”
 John A. Shedd

 - Brandon Schultz is Outpost’s Savvy Traveller.
-To leave him a question and read all his advice on how and why to travel, click here.
+To read all his advice on how and why to travel, click here.